CopernicaMarketingSoftware/Documentation/SMTPeter/dmarc-deployment.md

 by a malicious phisher, or by the employee who simply forgot to update.
-The simple fact that a DKIM signature is missing, or that there was no matching SPF record _could_ be an indication that something is terribly wrong, but it could also be harmless.
-So even though we have DKIM and SPF, there was still no good way to distinguish valid mails from abuse.
+The simple fact that a DKIM signature is missing, or that there was no matching SPF record _could_ be an indication that something is terribly wrong, but it could also be a small mistake.
+So even though we DKIM and SPF were introducted, there was still no good way to distinguish valid mails from abuse.
 DMARC is a technology to solve this.

 ## DMARC and DNS

 Just like DKIM and SPF, DMARC also relies on the DNS.
-DMARC allows you to add an extra record to your DNS server, and in that record you can specify things like "yes, all of my colleagues always send DKIM signed emails, and if you ever receive an email from my company without a DKIM signature, just throw it away.
-By the way, please keep me informed about the messages that you throw away, so that I can check internally if someone on the team forgot to update her computer".
+DMARC allows you to add an extra record to your DNS server, and in that record you can specify things like "yes, all of my colleagues always send DKIM signed emails and we all send email from servers with valid SPF records, and if you ever receive an email from my company without a DKIM signature or from a server without SPF, just throw it away.
+And by the way, please keep me informed about the messages that you throw away, so that I can check internally if someone on the team forgot to update her computer".

 That's essentially what DMARC is.
 It allows receivers to query the DNS, so that they know what to do when a DKIM signature is missing, or what to do when SPF